vrishinvv/PetrichorInterpreter/README.md

 # Petrichor_Interpreter
-A simple and elegant Programming language, that was created by combining the best of C++ and Python 3.
+A "NEW", Programming language, that was created by combining the best of C++ and Python 3.
 Still under development.
 Features of Petrcihor so far:
 1. Basic statments
 2. Can evaluate complex mathematical expressions